Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Progress So Far

+The authors directly addresses the issue of mode collapse.
+They suggest a new loss for overcoming this problem.
+If one agent becomes more powerful than the other, the learning signal becomes useless.
 In a standard GAN the G tries to move as much mass to a single point that maximizes the ratio of the probability density.
 The D tracks the point and assigns lower probability to it and uniform elsewhere.
 This cycle will repeat forever.
 In this paper, however, using the surrogate loss, G's update takes into account the response of D before hand.
 This helps G to spread it's mass making the next D step less effective instead of collapsing to a point.